Sunday, 24 May 2020

 Decorators in Python

 You can also have a class as a decorator instead of a function.
-When we decorate a method with a class, that function becomes instance method of that class.
+When we decorate a method with a class, that function becomes an instance method of that class.

-In either case the original code is not changed.
+In either case, the original code is not changed.

 Let us say we have a function that makes a remote API call and we want to monitor the start and end time for that API.
 You have a method as follows: